Pump Installation in Washington, DC

 System Testing & Calibration

-After installation, we thoroughly test the entire system for proper pressure, flow rate, and leak-free operation.
-We calibrate the pressure switch settings and verify that all components are functioning optimally before final handover.
+After installation, we thoroughly test the entire system, checking for proper pressure tank cycling, consistent water flow, and absence of leaks.
+We calibrate the pressure switch settings to your desired range and confirm all safety features are operational.

 Frequently Asked Questions